Home » Skin Care » Body Skin Care » Wound Treatment

 Problems Associated with Slow Wound Healing

 If you have a small cut on your arm that seems to heal too slowly, you might not think anything of it.
 However, elevated blood sugar does not always cause minor complications like this.
 Let’s say you develop a blister on your foot.
 For most people, this is not a serious problem.
-For with elevated blood sugar levels, however, that blister can continue to worsen without proper healing.
+For people with elevated blood sugar levels, however, that blister can continue to worsen without proper healing.
 If it becomes infected, a person could literally lose a foot if that infection spreads.

 In the United Kingdom, one in six people who have diabetes develop foot ulcers because of the combination of nerve damage and slow wound healing.
 Even if these ulcers do heal eventually, they come back and require frequent medical treatment because of complications with elevated blood sugar levels.
 About 10 percent of these foot ulcers end up leading to amputations, which means this can be a real risk if you don’t have your diabetes managed well.